rundmt/react-native-flexbox-grid/README.md

 [Documentation](https://github.com/rundmt/react-native-flexbox-grid/wiki/Documentation)

+#### Changes for 0.3.0

+React Native now supports percentages as of 0.42.
+All of our versions going forward will rely on percentages.
+It has much faster performance compared to what we did before when we relied on `onLayout`.
+The API for apps is the same.
+There should be no difference in expected output of your app.

 #### Changes for 0.2.0

 As of 0.2.0 Row will automatically wrap components.
 If you do not want components to automatically wrap you must specify `nowrap` in the row's prop.